9½ Weeks: Release

+Theatrical

+The film's release in North America was unsuccessful, earning $3 million in the United States.
+However, internationally the film was more profitable, earning $17.6 million.
+The film's box office sales were highly unusual for the time, as major films had typically earned most of their revenue from American audiences.
+The Producers Sales Organization blamed MGM for the film's underperformance in the United States, arguing that it had been unwilling to market the film due to its controversial subject matter.

 Home media

 In 1998, MGM Home Entertainment released an "uncut, uncensored version" on DVD that was 117 minutes.
 The film was released by Warner Home Video on Blu-ray in the United States on March 6, 2012.